 For us, we want to live Heaven on earth and - for now - minus the family and close friends we can't hug, it's enough this way.

-This is a new perspective and the new way forged for a new project within a project within a project.
+This is a new perspective and the new way forged for my photography.

 New beginnings.
 New normal to look forward to.